top of page

 Behaviour Counselling

-SEPTEMBER 2023: I have limited capacity for new clients and am only seeing cases in the immediate Cambridge area and North Cambridge villages.
+I see clients on veterinary referral only in the immediate Cambridge and North Cambridge villages area.
 Outside of these areas, please look on the ABTC website for other local practitioners.

 Susannah is a fully qualified Clinical Animal Behaviourist (Registered Practitioner with the Animal Behaviour and Training Council) and a full member of The Canine Behaviour and Training Society and the Association of Pet Behaviour Counsellors.